Things You Should Know About Life Insurance Before You Buy

 Because we take the time to create relationships with our clients, our personal experience is that our clients call when questions come up.
 We get calls from clients or their family members at all hours of the day and night, asking if their policy covers X issue or is adequate now that X thing has happened in their life.
 They know to call when they have questions and need answers.
 Our clients know they’ll get the help they’re looking for when they call.

-When you buy a policy online, chances are very high that you will not get this kind of client support.
+When you buy a policy from a bot online, chances are very high that you will not get this kind of client support.
 And, if your in-person Agent isn’t giving you this kind of support, find one who will.
 That is their job.

 2. Shopping For the Cheapest Premium